FrancisVila/MFT_convert/content/en/docs/TransferCFT/security_guide/sec_best_practices.md

 Additionally, logging and auditing are the main tools for investigating when something happens in the system.
 Unfortunately, it could take some time before a problem is detected, meaning that the investigation may take place much later than when the problem occurred or was detected.
 For this reason, it is very important to periodically archive the log and audit trails, and to define a log and audit retention policy.

-To enable logging and audit when using Central Governance, please refer to the *Central Governance User Guide* ****Transfer CFT Configuration &gt; Configure visibility**** section.
+To enable logging and audit when using Central Governance, please refer to the *Central Governance User Guide* <span class="bold_in_para">****Transfer CFT Configuration &gt; Configure visibility**** </span>section.

-Without Central Governance, you can enable logging and audits through Axway Sentinel using the following Transfer CFT{{< TransferCFT/componentlongname  >}} parameters.
+Without Central Governance, you can enable logging and audits through Axway Sentinel using the following {{< TransferCFT/axwayvariablesComponentLongName  >}} parameters.
 Please refer to the [Sentinel Monitoring User Guide](https://docs.axway.com/bundle/Sentinel_420_Monitoring_allOS_en_webhelp/page/Content/monitoring_web_interface/using_interface/AxwayStartPage_Monitoring.htm) for information on using Sentinel.

 | Parameter | Description | Type |